-Along with product upgrades, the Group continued to broaden its existing distributors network by expanding to new channels such as snack food branded stores, convenience stores, campus snack stores, gas stations.
+Along with product upgrades, the Group continued to broaden its existing distributors network by expanding to new channels such as snack food branded stores, convenience stores, campus snack stores and gas stations.
+During the Reporting Period, there was a rise in number of snack food branded stores in PRC.
+The Group captured the opportunity to expand its distribution network through this new access channel to market and the Group's sales through these new snack food chains has increased to a great extent accordingly during the Reporting Period.

-To improve the overall gross profit margin and net profit margin, the Group has adjusted the development strategies of its e-commerce business during the Relevant Period, reducing the sales of low-margin products through e-commerce channels, and increasing the proportion of the sale of self-produced products with higher gross profit.
+To improve the overall gross profit margin and net profit margin, the Group has adjusted the development strategies of its e-commerce business since last year, reducing the sales of low-margin products through e-commerce channels, and increasing the proportion of the sale of self-produced products with higher gross profit and thereby increased the profitability of the Group in the Reporting Period.
 The e-commerce business will continue to promote and sell products through online platforms and live streaming channels, and employ e-commerce as the main channel for the Group's brand promotion and some of its new product launches.
 With the advantages of the Group's production bases and supply chain, transportation and distribution costs will be reduced and the Group will aim to increase its overall revenue and profits.
 Besides, the Group will continue to actively cooperate with new retailers such as Alibaba, JD and Pinduoduo to develop new retail channels.
 On this basis, the Group believes that it will further realize growth for this business and generate profits for the Group in the future.